 Please note that this program is subject to change.

 About the Conference

-The Annual Conference is overseen by a volunteer committee representing diverse institutions and professions: Mark Benbow, John DeFerrari, Mark Greek, Karen Harris, Ida E. Jones, Rebecca Katz, Jennifer King, Izetta Autumn Mobley, Nancy Murray, John O’Brien, Sandra Schmidt, John Suau, Mary Ternes, Ruth Trocolli, Kerrie Williams, Ranald Woodaman.
+Mark Benbow, Mark Greek, Karen Harris, Amanda Huron, Ida E. Jones, Rebecca Katz, Jennifer King, Lily Liu, Izetta Autumn Mobley, Nancy Murray, Emily Niekrasz, John O’Brien, Clarence Shaw, Mary Ternes, Ruth Trocolli, and Ranald Woodaman.